 The Big Bang: Stock Market Capitalization in the Long Run

-We study trends and drivers of long-run stock market growth in 17 advanced economies.
-Between 1870 and the 1980s, stock market capitalization grew in line with GDP.
-But over subsequent decades, an unprecedented expansion saw market cap to GDP ratios triple and remain persistently high.
-While most historical stock market growth was driven by issuances, this recent expansion was fueled by rising equity prices.
-We show that the key driver of this structural break was a profit shift towards listed firms, with listed firm profit shares in both GDP and capital income doubling to reach their highest levels in 146 years.
+This paper studies trends and drivers of long-run stock market growth.
+Between 1870 and 1990, advanced-economy stock market capitalization grew in line with GDP.
+But over recent decades, a historically unprecedented expansion saw market cap to GDP ratios triple and remain persistently high.
+While most historical stock market growth was driven by issuances, this recent expansion was fuelled by rising equity prices.
+We show that the key driver of this structural break was a profit shift towards listed firms, with listed firm profit shares in both GDP and capital income doubling and reaching their highest levels in 146 years.

 JEL Classification: E44, G10, N20, O16